JohnTheSixth/ol/README.md

 1. Make sure your Rails server is not running (`Ctrl+C`).
 2. Make sure you are in the app's root folder.
 3. Run `rspec spec/requests`.
 4. You should see green – the color of SUCCESS.
+And the Hulk.
+Smashing!
 (Unless, of course, you wrote a test that's failing.
 But whose fault is that?)

 ![Smashing!](http://i.giphy.com/aVUWsVgaikS9W.gif)